The Garden Grazer

 * Percent Daily Values are based on a 2000 calorie diet.

-If you are enjoying this Vegan Vegetable Lo Mein recipe, also check out:
+If you're enjoying this vegan Vegetable Lo Mein recipe, also check out:

 • Teriyaki Vegetable Stir Fry